rbong/envi/README.md

 ### vifm

+Abridged.
+Please submit an issue if there is functionality which changes directory without a call to fcd.

 Command/Keybinding | Operation
 -------------------|----------
-:vcd | changes active directory to vim's directory :scd | changes active directory to the shell's directory :fcd or space-r | changes the active directory of the shell and vim to vifm's directory l | if the item under the cursor is a directory, opens the directory and calls :fcd. if it is a text file, opens it remotely in vim h | enters the parent directory and calls :fcd
+:vcd | changes active directory to vim's directory :scd | changes active directory to the shell's directory :fcd or Backslash-r | changes the active directory of the shell and vim to vifm's directory :his | allows navigation of the history then calls fcd l | if the item under the cursor is a directory, opens the directory and calls :fcd. if it is a text file, opens it remotely in vim h | enters the parent directory and calls :fcd m or ' | set and go to marks and call :fcd
+Ctrl-o | goes back in history and calls :fcd
-Ctrl-o | opens the previous directory and calls :fcd Tab | switches the active pane and calls :fcd
+Ctrl-i (if t is not included in cpoptions) | goes forward in history and calls :fcd Tab or C-i or Space or <c-w><c-w> | switches the active pane and calls :fcd

 ### Vim